msisk23/MPC_Project/README.md

   - Web: Cloud providers that provide machines were secure computations on supplied data are taking place.
   - Multi Party Communication (MPC): Communication between three cloud services to ensure secure data transmission and evaluation
   - Main Thread: Current line of communication used between parties.
 Blocking.
+  - Secrecy: Application used to securely analyze private data
   - Communication (Comm) Thread: Non-blocking line of communication to be implemented between parties.
 Using buffers, will allow for asynchronous party communication.
 ![image](https://user-images.githubusercontent.com/61120367/134678604-cf5f5657-4c49-4310-be77-839b6323eb1e.png)
 _**Figure 2: Architecture of the MPC.
 Black components currently in use, blue components to be implemented.**_